Voices among embers

 Elena García

-On translating Civil War letters for a new generation of readers.
+On translating Civil War letters preserved in a storm cellar, now sung bilingually for new generations.

 The Bindery Sessions

-Field recordings from artisanal binderies keeping craft traditions alive.
+Field recordings from artisanal binderies repairing scorched volumes with ancestral techniques.

 Behind the scenes

-• Community workshops teach families how to record and donate oral histories.
+• Community workshops teach families to record oral histories using mobile studios packed in weatherproof chests.

 Chorus of Readers